-Have you ever thought about your clinic, your clinic, your laboratory, your studio, your company or your business as a person?
+Have you ever thought about your clinic, your laboratory, your studio, your company or your business as a person?
 As something profoundly sensory?

 Have you ever wondered what feelings and emotions are you able to arouse in your customers?